 Because of global data privacy laws known as the European General Data Protection Regulation (GDPR), worldwide websites are more concerned with asking you to accept cookies.
 This legislation has been put in place to put greater transparency around what data websites retain to track users and their behaviour.

-Here’s a guide so you know whether to accept or reject the next time you’re offered a cookie.
+As managed IT support providers, we’ve come across a whole lot of different cookies.
+Here’s our advice on whether to accept or reject the next time you’re offered a cookie.

 What is a cookie?